Please click on each event to learn more.

 Science Center Hall A, 1 Oxford Street, Cambridge

-The Harvard University Center for the Environment presents: "Improving Agriculture in a Warming World" with David Lobell, William Wrigley Fellow, Freeman Spogli Institute for International Studies and Stanford Woods Institute for the Environment; Associate Professor of Earth System Science; Deputy Director, Center on Food Security and the Environment, Stanford University, as part of The Future of Food: Climate, Crops, and Consequences Lecture Series.
+The Harvard University Center for the Environment presents: "Improving Agriculture in a Warmer World" with David Lobell, William Wrigley Fellow, Freeman Spogli Institute for International Studies and Stanford Woods Institute for the Environment; Associate Professor of Earth System Science; Deputy Director, Center on Food Security and the Environment, Stanford University, as part of The Future of Food: Climate, Crops, and Consequences Lecture Series.

 Thursday, April 27